JasminDreasond/Tiny-Dices/docs/README.md

 ## 🚀 Quick Start

-You can use Tiny Dice in the browser or with Node.js.
+You can use Tiny Dices in the browser or with Node.js.
 Choose your favorite style!

 ---